qgis/QGIS-Documentation/docs/user_manual/managing_data_source/opening_data.rst

    QGIS Data Source Manager dialog

-Beside this main entry point, you also have the |dbManager|
-:guilabel:`DB Manager` plugin that offers advanced capabilities to analyze and manipulate connected databases.
-More information on DB Manager capabilities can be found in :ref:`dbmanager`.

 There are many other tools, native or third-party plugins, that help you open various data formats.